fdevaibhavpal/react-tailwind-config/README.md

 ### Step 4: What Happens?

-Once you run the command, `react-tailwind-config` will:
+Once you run the command, `npx react-tailwind-config` will:
 1. **Install Dependencies**:
    Adds `tailwindcss`, `postcss`, and `autoprefixer` to your project’s `devDependencies`.